SanjayRavindran/Asrock_H61M_s1_plus/README.md

 # Youtube Link

-You can see my machine in youtube running MacOS catalina 10.15.6.
+You can see my machine in youtube running MacOS catalina 10.15.6 or Big Sur.
 I have made a Entire playlist for you.

 https://www.youtube.com/playlist?list=PLXJT98QS48vWWbwyYEhaYwbiOTsKgy9K2